 Historic Cambridge is a lively university enclave near Boston, with the Charles River as its playground and backyard.
 But the town has its own unique identity.

-Where to stay: Charles Hotel, Kendall Hotel, Klimpton Marlow Hotel
+- Where to stay: Charles Hotel, Kendall Hotel, Kimpton Marlow Hotel

 Salem embraces rather than shies away from its notorious past, when the infamous 17th century Witch Trials defined the town.
 Salem is replete with whimsical magic shops, all things haunted horror, and ghostly tour options.
 Many of Salem’s must see destinations are devoted to its witchy history.

 But Salem also boasts beautiful 17th century Colonial and Georgian architecture and delicious seafood.
 Salem is an eminently walkable town.
 You’ll be plunged back in time and history to bewitching effect.

 Charming Essex Street is a historic cobblestoned district, with the original brick Old Town Hall.
 Old Town Hall dates from 1816.